zonemaster/zonemaster-backend/Doc/zonemaster-backend-installation-instructions.md

 **PostgreSQL Database manipulation**
 ```
-$ psql --version (Verify that PostgreSQL version is higher than 9.3)
+$ psql --version (Verify that PostgreSQL version is 9.3 or higher)

 **Connect to Postgres for the first time and create the database and user**